Finding My Place in the Movement

 Motherless: Orphaned by Illegal Abortion

-By Attie Goldwater Productions (VHS, 30 minutes) Watch Online
+By Attie Goldwater Productions (30 minutes) Watch Online

 A documentary about women who died due to complications from abortion (before it was legal) and the children who were left to mourn them.